Best Online Education Programs in Jackson, MS (2026)

 How many accredited education schools are near Jackson, MS?

-Our directory has 13 accredited schools offering education programs near Jackson.
-The closest is Jackson State University in Jackson, MS (1.4 miles), and the farthest in our top picks is Mississippi Delta Community College (79.8 miles).
-0 of the highlighted schools are flagged as offering distance education.
+Our directory has 2 accredited schools offering education programs near Jackson.
+The closest is Jackson State University in Jackson, MS (1.4 miles), and the farthest of the schools shown is Mississippi College (7.1 miles).
+2 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying education roles near Jackson?